re-framejs/re-framejs/docs/Solve-the-CPU-hog-problem.md

 the UI to show your modal message before you then hog the CPU for 5 seconds.

-Updating the UI means altering `app-db`.
-Remember, the UI is a function of the data in `app-db`.
-Only changes to `app-db` cause UI changes.
+Updating the UI means altering `appDb`.
+Remember, the UI is a function of the data in `appDb`.
+Only changes to `appDb` cause UI changes.

-So, to show that Modal, you’ll need to `assoc` some value into `app-db` and have that new value change what is rendered in your reagent components.
+So, to show that Modal, you’ll need to `assoc` some value into `appDb` and have that new value change what is rendered in your reagent components.

 You might be tempted to do this: